- Aeronautical Information Management

 - ATM Safety

 - Single European Sky

 - Application Forms

 - Key IAA Contacts

-The Irish Aviation Authority is a partner in Aireon LLC, a revolutionary space-based air traffic surveillance venture, along with Iridium (USA) and the air navigation service providers - NAV CANADA (Canada), ENAV (Italy) and Naviair (Denmark).
-The IAA currently holds a 3.75% stake in Aireon, which will increase to 6% by 2017.
+The Irish Aviation Authority is a partner and shareholder in Aireon LLC, a revolutionary space-based air traffic surveillance venture, along with Iridium (USA) and the air navigation service providers - NATS (UK), NAV CANADA, ENAV (Italy) and Naviair (Denmark).